rehierl/abstract-properties/11-x-hierarchies/12-1-hierarchy-of-rpaths/1-0-setup-simple.md

 Recall that each ordered sequence corresponds with a totally ordered set of elements.
 Because of that, a setup of rooted paths can be described as a set of totally ordered sets.
-Consequently, a setup of rooted paths can be treated as a specialized setup of sets - i.e. a particular variation of the general case (a setup of sets).
+As such, a setup of rooted paths can be treated as a specialized setup of sets - i.e. a particular variation of the general case (a setup of sets).

 Recall that two non-empty sets can either be disjoint (DI), related (RE), or both sets overlap each other (OV) - in short **DI-RE-OV**.
-Because of that, and without further restriction (i.e. the default case), the relationships between two rooted paths in a setup is one of these relationships.
+Because of that, and without further restriction (i.e. the default case), the relationships between two paths in a setup is one of these relationships.

 In the context of a setup of rooted paths, the **related-to** operator (RE) must be understood to be defined based on the **prefix-of** operator, which can be described as a specialization of the **subset-of** operator.
 After all, each ordered sequence corresponds with a totally ordered set.
-That is, the default operator in the context of a setup of rooted paths is the subset-of operator, not the superset-of operator.
+That is, the base relationship operator in the context of a setup of rooted paths is the subset-of operator, not the superset-of operator.

 * `(s related-to t) <=> (s prefix-of t) <=> (s subset-of t)`

-Since a setup of rooted paths can be understood to represent a set of all the rooted paths in a single tree, any two paths in `S` share a common prefix and (possibly empty) disjoint suffixes.
+Since a setup of rooted paths can be understood to represent a set of all the rooted paths in a single tree, any two rooted paths in `S` share a common prefix and (possibly empty) disjoint suffixes.
 Because of that, two paths `(s,t in S)` are either related ex-or overlap each other - i.e. the **RE-OV** variation.

 * `(p1 == p2)` and `(s1 disjoint-to s2)` are both true, where ..
 * `s := (p1 × s1)` and `t := (p2 × s2)` and `(s,t in S)`

 Note that the RE-OV case (trees) will be the focus of this discussion, whereas the DI-RE-OV case, as described next, will be considered secondary.

 <!-- ======================================================================= -->
 ## DI-RE-OV, union of setups

 When forming a union of two such setups one can in general not expect that the universal sets of both setups are disjoint.
-That is, two distinct setups may in principle contain paths that share any number of nodes in any order. (hint
+That is, two distinct setups may in principle contain paths that share any number of nodes in any order.
-- the union of two paths, each of which belongs to a different setup, may form an "X").
+(hint - the union of two paths, each of which belongs to a different setup, may form an "X" - i.e. contains a node that has two parents and two child nodes).

 Because of that, the union of setups is in general expected to be a union of setups that have **disjoint universal sets**.
 Based on that expectation, the